MahtabTanim/ADT-1-extraction/README.md

   Contains the mapping between raw PDF field names and user-friendly keys used in the output.

 - **summary.py**
-  Contains the function to generate a human-readable summary from the structured data (optionally using an AI model).
+  Contains the function to generate a human-readable summary from the structured data using AI model.

 - **attachment_extraction.py**
   Extracts embedded attachments from the ADT-1 PDF, saves them, and extracts text from each attachment (including OCR for scanned PDFs).